So, you want to grow an indoor vegetable garden.

 They also don’t have the deep roots of their garden counterparts, so that potted plant will turn into a potted desert as fast as my toilet-training toddler goes through a pack of underwear.
-However, if you happen to enjoy fine wines — or the elegant $3 bottles from Trader Joe’s — you can use your favorite bottle of adult juice to conquer that deadly watering can.
+However, if you happen to enjoy fine wines — or the elegant $3 bottles from Trader Joe’s – you can use your favorite bottle to replace the watering can.
 Just add marbles and water to a wine bottle, drill a hole through the cork, and you’ve got a DIY hack for moderated watering.

 A plant’s lighting needs are defined as either full sun, partial sun, partial shade, or shade.
 Fruiting plants like tomatoes and beans, and root crops like beets and carrots fit the “full sun” category — meaning they’ll need a minimum of six hours of direct sunlight to produce a timely and worthwhile crop.
 Leafy greens and herbs can generally get by with indirect sunlight and less than six hours of light, but some will need more light than others.